Lori Idlout

 Before her election, Idlout practiced law in Iqaluit with her own firm, Qusugaq Law.
 She represented the group protesting against the Baffinland Iron Mine's expansion, as well as serving as the technical adviser for the Ikajutit Hunters and Trappers Organization during a public hearing on the issue.

-Idlout's nomination meeting vote was tied with Inuit educational YouTuber Aliqa Illauq.
+Idlout's nomination meeting vote was tied with Inuk educational YouTuber Aliqa Illauq.
 On August 10, 2021, Idlout secured the NDP nomination to run as their candidate for the riding of Nunavut by a coin toss, a first for the territory.
 She was elected to succeed outgoing MP Mumilaaq Qaqqaq in the 2021 Canadian federal election, who did not seek re-election after one term in Parliament.

 Personal life and career

-Idlout was raised with three siblings and grew up in the Northwest Territories (now Nunavut) as a child.
+Idlout was raised with three siblings and grew up in an area of the Northwest Territories now part of Nunavut) as a child.
 Her family moved between the communities of Igloolik, Pond Inlet, Rankin Inlet, and Chesterfield Inlet.
 Idlout spent the most time in Igloolik, and currently resides there.

-Idlout is the mother to two daughters, Mylena and Crystal.
-Both are familiar with katajjaq, and the two sung at their mother's victory party.
+Idlout is the mother to three sons, Nastania, Samuel and Robin, and four daughters, Samantha, Jo-Anne, Crystal and Mylena.

 Between 2004 and 2011, Idlout served as the executive director of the Nunavut Embrace Life Council, a not-for-profit organization committed to suicide prevention.
 Idlout's time as its executive director saw expansion to its services and securing a budget to address issues of mental health.
 Idlout had previously worked for Nunavut's Department of Health and Nunavut Tunngavik Incorporated as a policy analyst, and was the founder of Coalition of Nunavut DEAs as a director of the Iqaluit District Education Authority in order to advocate for educational services.

 Idlout received a bachelor's degree in psychology from Lakehead University in 1997, and a Juris Doctor from the University of Ottawa (2018).